What to expect during your stay

 We might give you a bottle of special skin wash to use in the bath or shower during your stay.
 This is to reduce the risk of infection.
-If you've any questions about how to use it, please ask staff caring for you.
+If you have any questions about how to use it, please ask the staff caring for you.

 You'll be screened for certain infections when you are admitted and if needed during your stay.
 If you have an infection, you might be asked to isolate in a side room or have a trolley at your bedside, for extra precautions to protect other patients.